laidlaw42/gis-datasets/README.md

 ## Mostly Australian GIS and Remote Sensing Resource List
 A curated list of GIS (Geographic Information Systems) and remote sensing (RS) links that connect to datasets, web maps, manuals, tutorials, and developer tools.
-Primarily consists of Australian sources with an emphasis on geological data at present.
+Primarily consists of Australian sources with an emphasis on geoscience and geospatial data at present.

 ---